-KNOWLEDGE NFQ LEVEL 3 LEVEL 4 Know-how and skill range Demonstrate a limited range or practical and cognitive skills and tools Demonstrate a moderate range of practical and cognitive skills and tools Know-how and skill selectivity Select from a limited range of varied procedures and apply known solutions to a limited range of predictable problems Select from a range of procedures and apply known solutions to a variety of predictable problems Craft and technical The learner should show ability to use (under direction) a range of: The learner should show ability to use a range of techniques and equipment associated with specific processes relating to: Art The learner should be able to create a limited range of basic artistic artefacts.
+KNOWLEDGE NFQ LEVEL 3 LEVEL 4 Know-how and skill range Demonstrate a limited range or practical and cognitive skills and tools Demonstrate a moderate range of practical and cognitive skills and tools Know-how and skill selectivity Select from a limited range of varied procedures and apply known solutions to a limited range of predictable problems Select from a range of procedures and apply known solutions to a variety of predictable problems Craft and technical The learner should show ability to use (under direction) a range of: fine arts crafts design equipment.
+They should be able to create a collection of artefacts in a given discipline using these materials and equipment.
+The learner should show ability to use a range of techniques and equipment associated with specific processes relating to: fine art craft design.
+They should be able to produce artistic and creative artefacts using a range of fine arts, crafts, design materials and equipment.
+Art The learner should be able to create a limited range of basic artistic artefacts.
 They should be able to use basic elements of art to create simple artefacts.
-These elements include: colour line pattern texture form light.
+These elements include: • colour • line • pattern • texture • form • light.
 The learner should be able to: create a range of artistic artefacts. use the elements of art to create artefacts.
-Design The learner should be able to: create a range of artistic artefacts. use the elements of art to create artefacts.
+Design The learner should be able to:create a range of artistic artefacts.use the elements of art to create artefacts.
 The learner should be able to use a range of: craft procedures to understand how design solutions are created design elements to make a craft item or a set of samples.